 Ms. Boynton represents a broad range of clients from emerging companies to global market leaders.
 She has particular knowledge of the technology, healthcare, retail, and professional services sectors.

-Ms. Boynton advises clients on various laws governing data privacy and consumer protection, including those under the California Consumer Protection Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), Gramm Leach Bliley, Children’s Online Privacy Protection Act (COPPA), Federal Trade Commission Act, CAN-SPAM, and telemarketing laws, as well as self-regulatory and online behavioral advertising guidelines.
+Ms. Boynton advises clients on various laws governing data privacy and consumer protection, including those under the California Consumer Privacy Act (CCPA), Health Insurance Portability and Accountability Act (HIPAA), Gramm Leach Bliley, Children’s Online Privacy Protection Act (COPPA), Federal Trade Commission Act, CAN-SPAM, and telemarketing laws, as well as self-regulatory and online behavioral advertising guidelines.

 Ms. Boynton frequently represents clients before the Federal Trade Commission (FTC), state attorneys general, and other government agencies and bodies.
 Ms. Boynton has also represented clients in high stakes litigation matters in state and federal courts.